rehypejs/rehype-meta/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `rehype-meta@^3`, compatible with Node.js 12.

 This plugin works with `rehype-parse` version 3+, `rehype-stringify` version 3+, `rehype` version 4+, and `unified` version 6+.